 It Takes Just a Few Minutes to Start Your CNA Career

-The Role of a Certified Nursing Assistant
+The Job of a CNA

-- Furnishing basic services to patients
+- Providing basic services to patients

-- Taking patient's vital signs
+- Checking patient's vital signs

 - Maintaining a record of patient's health status